SimonBackx/Slack-PHP-Webhook/README.md

 ```

 # Warning
-Each message requires a new request.
-So don't send too much messages at once.
-The current hardcoded maximum is 10, change it in slack.php.
+Each message initiates a new HTTPS request, which takes some time.
+Don't send too much messages at once if you are not running your script in a background task.